 1. Pug's Snow Day and the Super-Soft Snowball Craft

-Young readers will enjoy the graphic novel, Diary of a Pug: Pug's Snow Day.
-Bub the pug does not like the snow—it's slippery, freezing cold, and wet!
-Read to your students and find out if Bub will get over his fear of snow.
-With this Super-Soft Snowball Craft, students make a snowball and visualize the snow Bub, and his human Bella, encounter on a frosty winter day .
+Young readers will delight in the graphic novel, Pug's Snow Day: A Branches Book (Diary of a Pug #2).
+Bub the pug does not like the snow — it's slippery, freezing cold, and wet!
+Read to your students and find out if Bub is able to get past his fear of snow.
+With this Super-Soft Snowball Craft, students make a snowball and visualize the snow that Bub, and his human Bella, encounter on a frosty winter day.

 What you need: